Prices in US Dollars

 We know you’re travelling on a budget so you should spend your cash how you want to.
 Pay for your accommodation with our ‘Pay Now’ service or just ‘Pay As You Go’ directly to suppliers on arrival, subject to availability.
 The choice is yours.

 Pre-Pay Bundle –Pay for your accommodation at the time of booking.
-Faster check in, easier to budget on tour plus we’ll throw in loads of HAGGiS extras such as an exclusive t-shirt.
+Faster check in, easier to budget on tour and exclusive tour t-shirt.

 Pay As You Go – Pay for your accommodation directly to the establishments on arrival each day.
 Dorm accommodation is guaranteed.